-Horus is above all a general term for a large number of hawk deities ».
-While this is true, the name ‘Horus’ usually designates the oldest god of the first five or the son of Isis and Osiris who defeated his uncle Set and restored order on earth.
+Horus is above all a general term for a large number of hawk deities, but the name “Horus” usually designates the oldest god of the first five or the son of Isis and Osiris who defeated his uncle Set and restored order on earth.

-Elder Horus is one of the oldest gods in Egypt, born of the union between Geb (earth) and Nut (heaven) shortly after the creation of the world.
+Horus the Elder is one of the oldest gods in Egypt, born from the union of Geb (earth) and Nut (heaven) shortly after the creation of the world.

-His elder brother Osiris was given the responsibility of governing the earth along with Isis, while Horus was given responsibility for the sky and, specifically, the sun.
+His older brother Osiris was given the responsibility of governing the earth along with Isis, while Horus was given responsibility for the sky and, specifically, the sun.

-In another version of the story, Horus is Hathor’s son while, in others, she is his wife and sometimes she is Horus’ mother, wife and daughter.
+In some versions of the story, Horus is the son of Hathor, while in others she is his wife and sometimes she is Horus’ mother, wife, and daughter.

-In his role as The Distant performs the same task as the distant goddess, a function associated with Hathor (and a number of other female deities) that leave Ra and return, bringing transformation.
+In his role as The Distant, Horus performs the same task as the distant goddess, a function associated with Hathor (and a number of other female deities) that leaves Ra and returns, bringing transformation.

-The sun and the moon were considered Horus’ eyes while watching the people of the world day and night, but he could also approach them in times of trouble or doubt.
+The sun and the moon were considered Horus’ eyes, watching the people of the world day and night, but he could also approach them in times of trouble or doubt.

-Imagined like a hawk, he could fly away from Ra and return with vital information and, in the same way, he could quickly bring comfort to those in need.
+Imagined as a hawk, he could fly away from Ra and return with vital information and, in the same way, he could quickly bring comfort to those in need.

 The goddess Isis suffered a difficult pregnancy with an exceptionally long birth and gave birth to the falcon god alone in the swamps of the Delta.